Presented by Flat Earth Theatre

 That being stated, the mad scene ballets appeared safe thanks to the efforts of director Eagle and violence and movement consultant Gazdowicz.
-The characters’ sanities were in question, but the physical health of the actors wasn’t.
+The characters’ sanities were in question, but the physical healths of the actors weren’t.

-X imagines a potential future for mankind in which we have killed everything that isn’t us through gross negligence.
+X imagines a potential future for mankind in which we have killed everything that isn’t human through gross negligence.
 MacDowall’s future is not unrealistic.
 As much as this play is about human behavior in extreme circumstances, it’s about us right now.
 We are the people creating an isolated existence for future generations.
-If x is the unknown then the future of Earth isn’t x.
-Without immediate changes, Earth will become a wasteland of human destruction.
+If x equals the unknown then the future of Earth isn’t x.
+Our future is extinction.